 American Hospital Association, 444 North Capitol St., Suite 500, Washington, D.C.
 20001.
 Contact: Ms. Donna Patempkin.
 (202) 638-1100.
 Offers 10-week summer internships to candidates with BS degrees: letter stating interests required; background in public policy, liberal arts, English, or writing preferred; no stipend.

-American Nurses Association, 1101 14th St. N.W., Suite 200, Washington, D.C.
+The Magic of Making Up, 1101 14th St. N.W., Suite 200, Washington, D.C.
 20005.
 Contact: Ms. Rose Boroch, (202) 789-1800.
 Offers two programs: The first is an eight-week formal internship as part of the ethnic and minority program, for candidates in the minority fellowship program; stipend included.
 There is also an informal, noncompetitive internship of no set length, of benefit to nurses but open to other candidates; no stipend.
 Non-members qualify for either program.

 Congressional Placement Office.
 Applications available in room 26, Cannon House Office Building in Washington.
 D.C.. between 10 a.m. and 4 p.m.
 Offers internships through members of Congress; assignments made in March and April, with occasional vacancies occurring at other times.